awsdocs/amazon-cloudfront-developer-guide/doc_source/usage-charts.md

 ### Number of Requests<a name="usage-charts-requests"></a>

-This chart shows the number of HTTP and HTTPS requests that CloudFront responds to from edge locations in the selected region during each time interval for the specified CloudFront distribution\.
+This chart shows the total number of requests that CloudFront responds to from edge locations in the selected region during each time interval for the specified CloudFront distribution, separated by protocol \(HTTP or HTTPS\) and type \(static, dynamic, or proxy\)\.

 **Number of HTTP Requests**
 + *region***\-Requests\-HTTP\-Static:** Number of HTTP `GET` and `HEAD` requests served for objects with TTL ≥ 3600 seconds